School of Natural Resources and Built Environment

 Your future is flexible.
 Thanks to transfer agreements with a number of Canadian universities, you can use your diploma to ladder into a degree program if you’re in Civil, Environmental or Water Resources Engineering Technology, Resource and Environmental Law or Integrated Resource Management.
 Some of our school’s programs are accredited nationally or in North America, giving you the flexibility to work outside of Saskatchewan.

 Already working in your chosen field?
 If you’re already employed and want to enhance your skills, consider our flexible training options.
 Our self-paced Water and Wastewater Technician certificate program can be completed over five years through distance learning.
-In our two Vocational Forestry applied certificate programs, students are employed in the forestry and timber harvesting industries and receive work-based training.

 - BioScience Technology